 2 out of 2 people found this review helpful.
 Do you?Report

 posted on 29 Sep 2013, 17:07 (Posts: 0; Member since: 21 Jul 2012)

 HORRIBLE DROID 4

-saraskeen has owned it for less than 3 months before publishing this review
+saraskeen has owned it for more than one year before publishing this review

 - the entire phone!